CasimirKaPazi/balhukbar/Grammar.md

 ### Affixes

--nā -va and -p̈e are suffixes that can be added to adjectives and action words.
+-nā -va and -p̈e are suffixes that can be added to content words.
 They show the speakers personal judgement of the object.
 Only in quotes it is used for other persons perception.

 * nā - attraction (LIKE)